AllanKoder/LocalBusiness/README.md

 # Intructions to run the local host:
 Download the project and extract it to a location on your computer.
 Open the project with Pycharm or another IDE, make sure you have all the necassary pips installed for it to work.
 Finally run the main.py file.
+Now you can try out the website and all of the features